deepset-ai/prompthub/README.md

 ## Development

-You can build and run the Prompt Hub API service locally following these steps:
+You can build and run the PromptHub API service locally following these steps:

 - Ensure you have a recent version of [Go](https://go.dev) installed: